 John has advised and acted for acquiring authorities and objectors, most notably for Gloucester City Council on the Blackfriars city centre redevelopment project.
-His recent public inquiry appearances include for Arcelor Mittal, the leading landowner objector to TFL’s East London Transit Barking Riverside CPO, for the objectors to No. 549 Lordship Lane, Southwark CPO, and, for PA Freight Services, the lead objectors at the A46 highway improvements supplementary orders public inquiry (Newark).
-He is recently acted for Caerphilly County Borough Council on the outstanding compensation aspects of the A469 Lower Rhymney Valley Relief Road.
+His other public inquiry appearances have included, for Arcelor Mittal, as the leading landowner objector to TFL’s East London Transit Barking Riverside CPO, for Pinemill as the lead landowner objector to the Waterside Regeneration Area CPO, Leicester, and, for PA Freight Services, the lead objector at the A46 highway improvements supplementary orders public inquiry (Newark).
+He also acted for Caerphilly County Borough Council on the outstanding compensation aspects of the A469 Lower Rhymney Valley Relief Road.

 Abbey Mills, Newham, East.London: Appeal inquiry into 9,000 capacity mosque and associated facilities.
 Acted for local action group

 Pinner Road, Northwood: Enforcement appeal inquiry into whether a mixed development of 64 flats and a supermarket should be demolished.
 Acted for the owners.